 This situation often results in the patients spending longer in hospital than required.
-Patients should be on our wards because they are receiving care.
+Our patients should be on our wards because they are receiving care.
 Not because they are waiting for something to happen.

 Patient Status at a Glance seeks to make information on patient status clear to those who need it.
-It seeks to help plan the patient journey visibly and to reduce the number of times your staff are interrupted, and so Releasing Time to Care.
+It seeks to help plan the patient journey visibly and to reduce the number of times your staff are interrupted, thus releasing time to care.

-based on a 12 hour observation of qualified nurses during Productive Ward testing
+based on a 12hr observation of qualified nurses during Productive Ward testing